guihen01/Docker.PullCount/README.md

 # it is distributed as nuget package
 .
 This method is included in a library package

-. reference to download the package is :  ...........
+. reference to download the package is : https://www.nuget.org/packages/DockerLibr/

- # How to use

-# Sample of this method